globeandmail/ansible-role-amazon-cloudwatch-agent/README.md

 It's recommended that you declare `aws_cwa_key_access` and `aws_cwa_key_secret` in either a vault-encypted var file, or as vault-encrypted strings within a var file.

+Omitting the "log_retention" attribute will result in the associated log group having its retention policy, if any, deleted (i.e. 'Never Expire')

 Example Playbook